Beijzum/beijzum.github.io/docs/index.md

 # Introduction

 Welcome.
 This document will help you create a simple Python game on a Windows operating system.
 It will also help you upload your Python project to GitHub.
-The goal is to help beginner-level software developers get started on their coding journey.
+The goal is to help first-term British Columbia Institute of Technology (BCIT) Computer Systems Technology (CST) students get started on their coding journey.
+This guide will help you become more comfortable with writing code and using developer platforms.

 > ![PythonIcon](./assets/python_icon_small.png) [Python](https://www.python.org/) is a high-level programming level, which means it is easy to read and understand for humans.
 >